splunk/observability-workshop/content/en/imt/initial-setup.md

 ![web paste 3](../images//shellinabox-example-1.png)

-Paste the text in the text box as show, then press **OK** to complete the copy and paste process.
+Paste the text in the text box as shown, then press **OK** to complete the copy and paste process.

 {{% notice title="Note" style="info" %}}
-Unlike regular SSH connection, the web browser has a 60 second time out, and you will be disconnected, and a **Connect** button will be shown in the center of the web terminal.
+Unlike regular SSH connection, the web browser has a 60-second time out, and you will be disconnected, and a **Connect** button will be shown in the center of the web terminal.

 Simply click the **Connect** button and you will be reconnected and will be able to continue.
 {{% /notice %}}